Buy Local! Buy Fresh!

 Join our email list to stay informed.
 Thanks for keeping our dollars local and our family farms in business!

 Cow-op.ca is an initiative of the Cowichan Valley Co-operative Marketplace (CVCM) in partnership with Cowichan Green Community.
 Incorporated in November of 2014, the CVCM is a not-for-profit co-operative guided by a board of members made up of local farmers, food processors and community partners.
 Funding for the part of development of the website and business plan was generously provided by Coastal Community Credit Union, Cowichan Green Community and Economic Development Cowichan.

 In 2013, the BC Co-operative Society funded the development of a Food Hub pilot in the Cowichan Valley.
 Funding for the Food Hub Feasibility Study was also funded in part by Agriculture and Agri-Food Canada and the B.C.
 Ministry of Agriculture through programs delivered by the Investment Agriculture Foundation of B.C.
 Over 100 people became involved in a series of community consultations, interviews and research which resulted in a comprehensive Feasibility Study, indicating a number of different ways that a co-operative could promote food sustainability, farm viability, and consumer access to quality local foods in the Cowichan Region.

 A steering committee continued to fine tune the ideas, and decided that an online marketplace would be the best first step for the group.
-And so the Cow-op.ca was born!
+And so in August of 2015 the Cow-op.ca was born!
 Other ideas including a delivery truck and cold storage warehouse are part of the larger picture as we grow.

 Join us at the Cow-op and start grocery shopping the local and fresh way!